 - thickened right ventricular wall (right ventricular hypertrophy)

 - ASD (Atrial Septal Defect) – a hole in the wall between the two upper chambers of the heart

 Neuronal developmental delays

 Developmental delays refer to physical, social and mental difficulties.
 These can include:

 - OCD (obsessive compulsive disorder)

 Immunodeficiencies affect the immune system’s ability to fight diseases in the body.
-This can result in frequent respiratory, bronchial and laryngeal infections.
+This can result in frequent upper and lower respiratory tract infections.

 Too much or not enough of the endocrine hormone can lead to pancreatic, adrenal and thyroid concerns.